A Variational Inequality Perspective on Generative Adversarial Networks: Additional experimental results

 \subsection{Comparison of the methods with the same learning rate}

-In this section we compare how the methods presented in \S\ref{sec:experiments} perform with the same step-size.
-We follow the same protocol as in the experimental section \S\ref{sec:experiments}.
+In this section, we compare how the methods presented in \S\ref{sec:experiments} perform with the same step-size.
+We follow the same protocol as in the experimental section \S\ref{sec:experiments}, we consider the DCGAN architecture with WGAN-GP experiment described in App\ \S\ref{sub:dcgan_wgangp}.
 In Figure~\ref{fig:wgangp_cifar10_app} we plot the inception score provided by each training method as a function of the number of generator updates.
 Note that these plots advantage \textbf{AltAdam5} a bit because each iteration of this algorithm is a bit more costly (since it perform 5 discriminator updates for each generator update).
-Nevertheless, the goal of this experiment is not to show that \textbf{AltAdam5} is faster but to show that that \textbf{ExtraAdam} is less sensitive to the choice of learning rate and can be used with higher learning rates with less degradation.
+Nevertheless, the goal of this experiment is not to show that \textbf{AltAdam5} is faster but to show that \textbf{ExtraAdam} is less sensitive to the choice of learning rate and can be used with higher learning rates with less degradation.

-The same way in Figure~\ref{fig:wgangp_cifar10_sample} we compare the sample quality on the WGAN-GP experiment of \textbf{AltAdam5} and \textbf{AvgExtraAdam} for different step-sizes.
-We notice that for \textbf{AvgExtraAdam} the sample quality do not significantly change whereas the sample quality of \textbf{AltAdam5} seems to be really sensitive to step-size tunning.
+In Figure~\ref{fig:wgangp_cifar10_sample}, we compare the sample quality on the DCGAN architecture with the WGAN-GP objective of \textbf{AltAdam5} and \textbf{AvgExtraAdam} for different step-sizes.
+We notice that for \textbf{AvgExtraAdam}, the sample quality does not significantly change whereas the sample quality of \textbf{AltAdam5} seems to be really sensitive to step-size tunning.

 We think that robustness to step-size tuning is a key property for an optimization algorithm in order to save as much time as possible to tune other hyperparameters of the learning procedure such as regularization.